- Size: 132,604 gsf

 - Use: Multi-phased, mixed-use: apartments, commercial space, storage

 - Cost: Phase 1: approx. $5,600,000, Phase 2: approx. $1,100,000

 - Historic Tax Credit: Commonwealth Preservation Group

-GENERAL INFORMATION: The Imperial Tobacco Company warehouse is an evolved industrial complex initially constructed ca. 1890.
-The buildings in the complex are brick masonry construction with a brick foundation and a flat roof laid in a five-course common American bond.
+ARCHITECTURE: The Imperial Tobacco Company warehouse is an evolved industrial complex initially constructed circa 1890.
+The buildings in the complex are brick masonry construction with a brick foundation and a flat roof; laid in a five-course common American bond.
 The exterior walls are marked by decorative corbeled brick parapets and cornices, as well as recessed brick panels.
 Jack arches top window openings, the northeast elevation enjoying a stepped parapet.
 The development of the complex started adjacent to the railroad line and gradually encompassed the entire block from the tracks to Watkins Avenue.
 Several additions, which match the original portions of the complex in materials and design, were constructed at the northeast portion of the site between 1913 and 1918.
-The footprint of the building remains relatively intact, with a few additions constructed after 1947, including infill of a historic light well at the center of the original building which will be re-opened as part of the renovation.
+The footprint of the building remains relatively intact, with a few additions constructed after 1947, including infill of a historic light well at the center of the original building – which was re-opened as part of the renovation.